fpangestu/summer_project/README.md

 Summer Project
 =================
-This project aims to create an application to control a robot so that it can move an item (matches) from its original location to the desired location using hand gestures.
+This project aims to make a robot that can move an object using hand command, so the robot will move an object (match) based on the hand gesture we give to the camera.
+The robot will use a camera as an input to get the object's position and the robot will used hand gesture recognition to understand the command.
+This application can control a robot and process the recognition.
 As an input device, the robot used the [Logitech C922 PRO HD STREAM WEBCAM](https://choosealicense.com/licenses/mit/) and for hand gestures used a laptop webcam.
 The robot used is [UFACTORY uArm SwiftPro](https://www.ufactory.cc/product-page/ufactory-uarm-test-kit) with Suction Cup.

 Table of contents
 =================